sourcejs/workshop-lsg-driven-development/README.md

 <!-- /Our btn -->
 ```

-Note that you can use any templating engine using this approach.
+Note that you can use any templating engine using this approach, EJS is just an example.

 ### Step 5: Nested bundles